Subway Plans Franchisee Overhaul

-And whilst this drastic cull might have been seen by some to be a simple reaction to falling customers numbers and poor performance figures across a number of locations, has this program of closures in fact been a savvy move heading into 2019 by the brand which brought us such favorites as the Meatball Marinara and Veggie Delite?
+And whilst this drastic cull might have been seen by some as a simple reaction to falling customers numbers and poor performance figures across many locations, has this program of closures in fact been a savvy move heading into 2019 by the brand, which brought us such favorites as the Meatball Marinara and Veggie Delite?

-Subway of course operates in a highly competitive marketplace, facing competition not just from the other fast food franchise giants such as McDonalds and KFC, but also coffee shop chains, supermarkets and independent retailers too.
-It’s already undergone a massive rebrand and store redesign over the last few years, expanded its product range to include more healthy options and paninis and introduced customer loyalty programs to try and boost customer numbers and improve its outdated image.
+Subway of course operates in a highly competitive marketplace, facing competition not only from other fast food franchise giants, such as McDonalds and KFC, but also coffee shop chains, supermarkets and independent retailers.
+It’s already undergone a massive re-brand and store redesign over the last few years, expanded its product range to include healthier options and paninis, and introduced customer loyalty programs to try and boost customer numbers and improve its outdated image.

 Access Is More Than Just Inclusion

-One of the major issues with the Subway franchise model has always been that it allows stores to open very close to each other – this clearly has the result that neighboring franchisees end up competing against each other for customers, creating a negative culture within the network.
-There has been open criticism that the brand focused more on the number of units rather than helping it’s franchisees to increase sales – a fact admitted by CEO Suzanne Greco to Bloomberg in April of this year ““We focused in the past on restaurant count.
+One of the major issues with the Subway franchise model has always been that it allows stores to open very close in proximity, and clearly this has the result that neighboring franchisees end up competing against each other for customers, creating a negative culture within the network.
+There has been open criticism that the brand focused more on the number of units, rather than helping it’s franchisees increase sales – a fact admitted by CEO Suzanne Greco to Bloomberg in April of this year: “We focused in the past on restaurant count.
 We’re focused now on strengthening market share.”

-In addition, the brand has also experienced some well publicised internal conflicts in the franchisor/franchisee relationship, to the point that hundreds of franchisees in fact petitioned the Head Office in 2017 over the brand’s plans to reintroduce a value Footlong promotion amidst fears of the impact that the offer would have on struggling franchise units.
+In addition, the brand has also experienced some publicized internal conflicts in the franchisor/franchisee relationship, to the point franchisees numbering in the hundreds petitioned the Head Office in 2017 over the brand’s plans to reintroduce a value Footlong promotion amidst fears of the impact the offer would have on struggling franchise units.

-Subway’s move to restructure and roll out a drastic program of store closures (and not for the first time – they closed several hundreds of unprofitable stores back in 2016 just before the rebrand) is one that would strike fear at the heart of most franchisors.
-Of course there’s kudos in numbers and no franchisor realistically wants to see their franchisee network decline in size.
-However quality always wins out over quantity, and Subway has keenly identified that part of their route back to success, as well as improving internal lines of communication within their existing franchise network and providing unhappy franchisees with exit opportunities, is focusing on their multi unit franchisees.
-This year as a whole in the franchise world has seen the trend towards multi unit franchise owners gain further traction – where a franchisee owns a number of franchise units in different locations.
-It makes sense to scale up this way for both franchisor and franchisee – a multi unit owner is already familiar with the brand and operating procedures and there are saved costs for both parties in having one “back office” for several locations.
-Subway has for a long time had a large proportion of it’s franchisees owning multiple units so this isn’t a new thing for the brand by any means.
-But now as well as shutting the door firmly in some venues, Subway have been actively carrying out a process of “consolidation” too, allowing some of their single unit franchisees to sell out their multi unit franchisees wanting to expand their portfolios.
-Taking this step should allow Subway to build back up a stronger franchise network and ultimately a more streamlined and profitable operation overall too, hopefully allowing the brand then to regain a foothold in the marketplace.
+Subway’s move to restructure and roll out a drastic program of store closures (and not for the first time – they closed several hundreds of unprofitable stores in 2016 just before the re-brand) is one that would strike fear at the heart of most franchisors.
+Of course, there’s kudos in numbers, and no franchisor realistically wants to see their franchisee network decline in size.
+However, quality always wins over quantity, and Subway has keenly identified that part of their route back to success, as well as improving internal lines of communication within their existing franchise network and providing unhappy franchisees with exit opportunities, is focusing on their multi unit franchisees.
+This year has seen the trend towards multi unit franchise owners gain further traction – where a franchisee owns multiple franchise units in different locations.
+It makes sense to scale up this way for both franchisor and franchisee – a multi unit owner is already familiar with the brand and operating procedures, and there are saved costs for both parties in having one “back office” for several locations.
+Subway has had a large proportion of it’s franchisees owning multiple units for a long time, so this isn’t a new thing for the brand by any means.
+But now, as well as shutting the door firmly in some venues, Subway has carried out a process of “consolidation”, allowing some of their single unit franchisees to sell out their multi unit franchisees wanting to expand their portfolios.
+Taking this step should allow Subway to build a stronger franchise network and ultimately a more streamlined and profitable operation overall too, hopefully allowing the brand to regain a foothold in the marketplace.

-The only thing that remains to be seen as we head into a brand new year is – will this be a case of too little too late for the home of the Footlong, or is the Six Inch scale-down approach one that will pay dividends for both franchisor and franchisees in 2019?
+The only thing that remains to be seen as we head into a brand new year is – will this be too little too late for the home of the Footlong, or is the Six Inch scale-down approach one that will pay dividends for both subway and any franchisee in 2019?